Transformer Protection Calculator: NEC 450.3(B) OCPD Sizing

 Enter Transformer Specifications

-Input kVA rating, primary voltage, secondary voltage, impedance percentage, and phase configuration (single-phase or three-phase).
+Input kVA rating, primary voltage, secondary voltage, and phase configuration (single-phase or three-phase).
+Common kVA quick-pick chips are provided.

 -